 Obtain a borrow source if no Department optioned borrow is provided.
 The Engineer will allow Contractor furnished borrow unless the Department optioned borrow area is mandatory.

-Compact borrow as specified in Section 203.04 E.2, "Compaction Control, Type A".
+Compact borrow as specified in Section 203.04 G.2, "Compaction Control, Type A" if no other compaction requirements are stated in the contract.

 2. Department Optioned Borrow.